‘Good Samaritan’ helped me — turns out he’s a Huntsville City Councilman

 My short grab at glory ended Thursday night when I jumped for a rebound and felt a painful pop in my foot.

 I hobbled to the sideline, tore my shoe off, then stumbled out of the gym, red-faced, embarrassed, dying to find a chair somewhere alone-ish to catch my breath, swallow my pride, and figure out what to do.

 A young man must have broken away from his own team to grab the shoe I’d flung off and bring it to me in the lobby.
 He found me and told me to wait; he’d get ice.

-The smoothie bar worker gave the Good Samaritan what she had – some blue latex gloves that he filled with ice and taped to my foot, kindly talking to me about what I needed to do right when I got home to help it heal.
+The Good Samaritan taped the ice to my foot, kindly talking to me about what I needed to do right when I got home to help it heal.

 He was humble and gentle, and when he was sure I was okay, he asked if there was anything else he could do to help me.
 I sheepishly told him I had left my water bottle and bag in the gym … would he bring them to me?
 He happily retrieved them, asked me if I was sure I was okay, and sincerely wished me “a blessed night.”

 He hadn’t offered his name, but I asked for it and repeated it to myself all the way home so I wouldn’t forget.
 I wanted to write him a note, tell the gym director about him — do something to show my gratitude for his sincerity and warmth.

 Here’s what I’ve just found out about that kind stranger.

 Devyn Keith is a Huntsville city council member, former Sparkman High School student and full-scholarship football player at Samford University.
 When he was a Birmingham student, he began a nonprofit called Brothers of 1 Voice, to “educate, empower and advocate for youths who have aged out of state support services,” according to his website.